-For the year ended March 31, 2014, non-employee directors were each paid \$30,000 annually and reimbursed for travel and other expenses directly related to activities as directors.
-For the year ended March 31, 2015 and 2016, non-employee directors were each paid \$33,000 annually and reimbursed for travel and other expenses directly related to activities as directors.
-In addition to compensation for their services as a director of the Company, beginning May 1, 2015, Ms. Jennifer Weng and Dr. Ken Lu has each been paid \$9,500 per month for serving as a member of the Special Committee and Mr. Mark Chen has been paid \$15,000 per month for serving as chairperson of the Special Committee.
+For the year ended March 31, 2018, non-employee directors were each paid \$38,000 annually and reimbursed for travel and other expenses directly related to activities as directors.
+For the year ended March 31, 2017 and 2016, non-employee directors were each paid \$33,000 annually, respectively, and reimbursed for travel and other expenses directly related to activities as directors.
+In addition to compensation for their services as a director of the Company, during the period from May 1, 2015 to April 13, 2017, Ms. Jennifer J. Weng and Dr. Ken Lu was each paid \$9,500 per month for serving as a member of the Special Committee formed to evaluate certain "going-private" proposals presented to the Company and Mr. Mark D. Chen was paid \$15,000 per month for serving as chairperson of such Special Committee.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF THE BOARD OF DIRECTORS' NOMINEES.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE " $\underline{FOR}$ " THE ELECTION OF THE BOARD OF DIRECTORS' NOMINEES.